virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 }
 ```
 The technique is called [Domain warping].
-First we shift the `uv` domain in x = y direction, to add randomness to it.
-Taking `sin` of `uv` will create a plane of black and white circles with grey in between. `abs` turns black circles to white, adding a sort of rigid look.
-Subtructing from `1.0` inverses the plane.
+First, we shift the `uv` domain in the x = y direction, to add randomness to it.
+Taking the `sin` of `uv` will create a plane of black and white circles with grey in between. `abs` turns black circles to white, adding a sort of rigid look.
+Subtracting from `1.0` inverses the plane.
 Same process with `cos`, excepth without inversion.
-To noises are then mixed together.
-In the result we combine both coordinates and raise them to some power to add more contrast.
-The process is shown on the image below:
+The two noises are then mixed together.
+In the result, we combine both coordinates and raise them to some power to add more contrast.
+The process is shown in the image below:

 <p align="center">
 <img src="assets/Water_Octave.png" width="600px">
 </p>

-Having a base noise, we can use another technique [Fractional Brownian Motion], to combine the noise we created with itself at different frequences:
+Having a base noise, we can use another technique, [Fractional Brownian Motion], to combine the noise we created with itself at different frequencies:

 ```glsl
 // Fbm based sea noise